cpriest/hain-plugin-psl/Notes.md

 # Refactoring
 1. ~~Separate out Pattern vs Patterns w/ Providers into different classes (Provider Patterns have much more code)~~
 2. ~~Perhaps move PCRE Matching of {string[]} to a utility function~~
+3. Notion of 'Replacables' no longer valid since sandboxing?
- 5. More elegant solution to recent items list sorting, seems clunky as-is (refactored once...) ??
+4. More elegant solution to recent items list sorting, seems clunky as-is (refactored once...) ??
- 6. ~~Move ExpandVars into Utils~~
+5. ~~Move ExpandVars into Utils~~
- 7. Switch to import * from * rather than require?
+6. Switch to import * from * rather than require?
- 8. ~~Have MatchlistProvider call this.BuildMatchlist() from it's own constructor, then FilesetProvider won't need it's own constructor just for that.~~
+7. ~~Have MatchlistProvider call this.BuildMatchlist() from it's own constructor, then FilesetProvider won't need it's own constructor just for that.~~
- 9. Better .id for Patterns than the pattern (possibly cleaned up pattern)...
+8. Better .id for Patterns than the pattern (possibly cleaned up pattern)...
-10. ~~Better way of handling setTimeout() code in ProviderPattern (via event emission)~~
+9. ~~Better way of handling setTimeout() code in ProviderPattern (via event emission)~~

 # Ideas